 What is a Mentor?

 A mentor takes a personal interest in and helps a less experienced person.
 The mentor serves as a role model, coach and confidante, offering knowledge, insight, perspective or wisdom useful to the person being mentored.
-Membership in Toastmasters offers many opportunities, but none so rich and rewarding as the chance to work with a mentor.
-They may provide general support for a new member or very specific coaching for more experienced members.
+Membership in Toastmasters offers many opportunities, but none so rich and rewarding as the chance to work with (and as) a mentor.
+Mentors may provide general support for a new member or very specific coaching for more experienced members.

 Benefits for New Members